App-vNext/Polly/docs/strategies/circuit-breaker.md

 **Reasoning**:

 - The `HttpClient` integrates with Circuit Breaker during startup.
-- There's no need to call `ExecuteAsync` directly.
+- There's no need to call `ExecuteAsync()` directly.
 The `DelegatingHandler` handles it automatically.

 > [!NOTE]
 > The above sample code used the `AsAsyncPolicy<HttpResponseMessage>()` method to convert the `ResiliencePipeline<HttpResponseMessage>` to `IAsyncPolicy<HttpResponseMessage>`.
-> It is required because the `AddPolicyHandler` anticipates an `IAsyncPolicy<HttpResponse>` parameter.
+> It is required because the `AddPolicyHandler()` method anticipates an `IAsyncPolicy<HttpResponse>` parameter.
-> Please be aware that, later an `AddResilienceHandler` will be introduced in the `Microsoft.Extensions.Http.Resilience` package which is the successor of the `Microsoft.Extensions.Http.Polly`.
+> Please be aware that, later an `AddResilienceHandler()` will be introduced in the `Microsoft.Extensions.Http.Resilience` package which is the successor of the `Microsoft.Extensions.Http.Polly`.